cjdbarlow/bedside-notebook/disease/endo/dm.md

 ##Investigations
 ##Management
 ###Anaesthetic Considerations{#anaes}
-Diabetes is included in multiple scoring systems, and is an obvious risk factor for perioperative morbidity and mortlity.
+Diabetes is included in multiple scoring systems, and is an obvious risk factor for perioperative morbidity and mortality.
 Key outcomes include:
 * Mortality
 50% increase.
 * Respiratory complications